 The Louisiana Addiction Research Center (LARC) at LSU Health Shreveport is a leader in addiction research.
-The LARC is committed to increasing knowledge and advancing research related to Substance Use Disorders to create a better quality of life for the citizens of our area.
+LARC is committed to increasing knowledge and advancing research related to Substance Use Disorders to create a better quality of life for the citizens of our area.

-The LARC synchronizes multiple areas of basic and clinical research, academia and Centers of Excellence within LSU Health Shreveport to foster collaborative, multidisciplinary research throughout Louisiana.
-The LARC is dedicated to developing a continuum of care in Louisiana that will leverage potential therapeutic models through these collaborations, ultimately resulting in advancing our care delivery abilities to improve outcomes in those who suffer from Substance Use Disorders.
+LARC synchronizes multiple areas of basic and clinical research, academia and Centers of Excellence within LSU Health Shreveport to foster collaborative, multidisciplinary research throughout Louisiana.
+LARC is dedicated to developing a continuum of care in Louisiana that will leverage potential therapeutic models through these collaborations, ultimately resulting in advancing our care delivery abilities to improve outcomes in those who suffer from Substance Use Disorders.

 The mission of LARC is to provide addiction research and education in an integrated environment, pursuing the latest in innovative approaches and learning.
 LARC’s goal is to radically improve models of care and intervention for those with Substance Use Disorders.

 There are three pillars of the Louisiana Addiction Research Center and each contains a series of projects designed to address the overall objectives of the center:

 The United Nations Office on Drugs and Crime (UNODC) World Drug Report 2022 provides a global overview of the latest statistics, trends and developments with respect to cannabis, cocaine methamphetamine, and other illicit drugs, as well as the health and social consequences of drug use.